Azure/azure-sdk-for-net/sdk/maps/Azure.Maps.Route/samples/RouteDirectionsSamples.md

 ## Route Direction Result

 Route direction result is stored in `RouteDirectionsBatchResult` type.
-User can access the `BatchItems` from `RouteDirectionsBatchResult`:
+You can access the `BatchItems` from `RouteDirectionsBatchResult`:

 ```C# Snippet:RouteDirectionsBatchResult
 for (int i = 0; i < response.Value.Results.Count; i++)